MacPenguin

 1. Can I use Linux without damaging my important data?

 Yes.
-There's a simple process you can use to get a "booting" Linux running (or not running, as the case may be) on your system without sacrificing any of your data.
+There's a simple process you can use to get a "booting" Linux running (or not running, as the case may be) on your system without sacrificing any of your storage.

-First, download Penguin, initrd and a kernel.
-Follow the instructions on booting, given below in the section on Installing, EXCEPT select the ramdisk that you want to use in the configuration section and put 'root=/dev/ram' in the command line.
-If it comes up to a login prompt, great.
-At this point, you have a very minimal setup that isn't any good for anything more than testing.
+First, download Penguin, an initrd and a kernel binary.
+Follow the instructions on booting, given below in the section on Installing Linux, except select the ramdisk (aka initrd) that you want to use in the configuration section and put root=/dev/ram in the command line.
+If it boots to a prompt, great.
+You should be in a position now to install a Linux distribution.

-2. Can I boot linux from an EXTERNAL harddisk that I want to make only for Linux?
+2. Can I boot linux from an external harddisk that I want to dedicate to Linux?

 Yes.